 You want to waive your right to see the letters.
 Admissions will trust your references more if they know that you have not seen it.
 Make sure your references know the application deadline, and do not be afraid to follow up with them periodically to make sure they sent it.
 Once you have all your deadlines met, send thank you notes to your references.
 Without their opinions, you would not be able to meet the application requirements.

-Learn more about navigating your personal college journey with a free conversation with our team!
+Learn more about navigating your personal college journey with an introductory conversation with our team!